Terms & Conditions

 Provider does not provide technical assistance and/or support for third-party hardware or software.
 Any questions concerning third-party hardware or software should be directed to the supplier and/or manufacturer of that third-party product.
 Provider is not responsible for the operation or support, maintenance or repair of any equipment, software, or services that Customer elects to use in connection with their Service.

-For and in consideration of there being no cost or assessment to the Customer for the Service Installation, and for other good and valuable consideration to Customer, the receipt of which is hereby acknowledged, the Customer does hereby authorize Hudson, its employees, agents, and contractors to enter upon the Property for the purpose of performing the following work and other work incidental thereto: Ingress/egress of equipment; labor and materials for work on the property as required for construction of new conduit, pull boxes, fiber optic cable, interior and exterior building network wiring, and associated hardware.
+C. INDEMNIFICATION FOR INSTALLATION.
+The Customer does hereby authorize Provider, its employees, agents, and contractors to enter upon the Property for the purpose of performing the following work and other work incidental thereto: Ingress/egress of equipment; maintenance; labor and materials for work on the property as required for construction of new conduit, pull boxes, fiber optic cable, interior and exterior building network wiring, and associated hardware.
 Construction of new conduit for fiber optic cable may be done via a combination of open cut and underground boring of conduit.
-Hudson will reasonably repair any damage to the Customer’s property that is directly and solely caused by Hudson’s performance of the above work on the property.
-The Customer hereby releases and agrees to hold harmless the City of Hudson, Velocity Broadband and their respective appointed and elected officials, employees, and authorized agents from any and all damage or claims of damages resulting by reason of Hudson’s access to the property or Hudson’s performance of the above described work.
+Provider will reasonably repair any damage to the Customer’s property that is directly and solely caused by Provider’s performance of the above work on the property.
+The Customer hereby releases and agrees to hold harmless the City of Hudson, Velocity Broadband and their respective appointed and elected officials, employees, and authorized agents from any and all damage or claims of damages resulting by reason of Provider’s access to the property or Provider’s performance of the above described work.
 It is understood that all contractors engaged for the purpose of performing the above described work are independent contractors, and, as such, they are solely responsible for damages or claims of damages arising from their performance of the work.
 It is further understood that the City of Hudson and/or Velocity Broadband assumes no obligation for the continued maintenance of the property after completion of the Service installation work.
-This indemnification shall remain in effect for thirty-six (36) consecutive months from the Effective Date.

 If Customer elects to add international outbound calling services to Customer’s Services, then Customer agrees to: (1) accept an increased risk of the possibility of fraudulent activity on Customer’s account; and (2) pay for any fraudulent charges associated with Customer’s account.
 Customer further agrees to indemnify, hold harmless, and defend Provider, its officers, elected officials, directors, parent and/or affiliated companies, employees, agents, volunteers, and subcontractors from liabilities, claims or damages and expenses whatsoever (including reasonable attorney’s fees) arising out of or in connection with Customer’s use of the Services for international outbound calls and/or Customer’s end-users or third parties use of the Services, resale, or sharing of the Services for international outbound calls.
 Customer agrees to release Provider, its officers, elected officials, directors, parent and/or affiliated companies, employees, agents, volunteers, and subcontractors from liabilities, claims or damages and expenses whatsoever (including reasonable attorney’s fees) arising out of or in connection with Customer’s use of the Services for international outbound calls and/or Customer’s end-users or third parties use of the Services, resale, or sharing of the Services for international outbound calls.